DaveGut/tpLink_Hubitat/Docs/TapoInstallation.md

    	b.
 Manual Installation
 		1. Use links in list at bottom of page to get to raw code.
   		2. Copy and paste this data to a new app or new driver page
-		3. Install Application and two manditory drivers: 'tapoNewWifiDevice" and 'tapoHub-NewType'
-  		4. Install drivers for device type.
+		3. Install drivers for device type.

 ## Install device into the Tapo phone application (iPhone / Android)
 	a.
 Use manufacturer's instruction.